 1. Attempt a connection using the parameters as passed in.

-2. If it's a PC Other File, prompt the user repeatedly until a connection is successfully made or the dialog is cancelled.
+2. If it's an Imported table, prompt the user repeatedly until a connection is successfully made or the dialog is cancelled.
 (This applies only to interactive LANSA processes running on Microsoft Windows.)

 3. Fatal error.